hmajid2301/talks/slides.md

 - Use non-root users
 - Leverage SSH injection during build time

 ---

-# Key Takeaways
+# What did we do?

-- Dockerise everything
+- Dockerised app/deps
-- Leverage Docker in CI
+- Used `docker compose`
-- Use multi-stage builds
+- Use Docker for dev tasks
-  - Dev and prod images
+- Multistage Builds

 ---